-Seven lesson modules have been compiled to expand students’ knowledge, to prepare the Scholars for a week at NASA LaRC if accepted to attend a Summer Academy, and to familiarize them with aerospace exploration.
+Seven lesson modules have been compiled to expand students’ knowledge, to prepare the Scholars for a week at NASA LaRC (if accepted to the VASTS Summer Academy), and to familiarize them with aerospace exploration.
 Learning will take place through weekly reading assignments, viewing video segments, and participating in online discussions, technical writing reports, and a final technical report that makes use of information from throughout the course.

 These module activities are submitted in sequential order every two weeks and posted through the VASTS online course website.
 All activities within the modules are reviewed and evaluated by a certified Virginia educator through the online system with detailed feedback provided.